Takakiriy/new-commit/README.md

         Files .commit/example.txt and .commit_repository/example.txt differ

-`.commit_before_pull` folder and `.commit_repository` folder are created, when the contents of the latest repository folder are changed from the contents of `.commit` folder.
+`.commit_before_pull` folder and `.commit_repository` folder are created, when the contents of the latest repository folder were changed from the contents of `.commit` folder.

 - `.commit_before_pull` folder: Contents of current folder before pull command